Context

 The research method I especially found great value in was market and behaviour research as they provided insights for customer segments we had little access to in the project’s short timeframe (e.g. Indonesian travellers, senior travellers), and deepened the insights we found from our own research.

-A user who was a senior software engineer provided rich perspectives about our solutions from a programming perspective.
+Conversations with a senior software engineer provided rich perspectives about our solutions from a programming perspective.

 Further reiteration of UX copy and its accompanying UI design require a closer look at how they translate across the app's various languages.